himmAllRight/himmAllRight-source/content/post/macos-challenge.md

 it's GUI.
 For example, I might be sitting at macOS and using it for my web browsing and music, but working on a project on my linux workstation via a mosh/tmux session in iTerm.
-I want to dig deep into this setup and see if it's something I should think about switching to.
+I can use remote Linux computers as much as I please, but should interact with them through macOS.

 One thing to note is that I still used Desktop Linux as my "interfacing computer" for work.

+### Why

 Currently, I am really only interesting in using macOS for my personal computing.
 At home, I don't mind iOS and macOS teaming up to make